-When you’re looking for a new helmet, if possible, it’s best to try them on.
-Helmets come in male, female, and unisex fits, and some brands fit better than others.
+If you’re looking for a new helmet, it’s best to try them on.
+Helmets come in male, female, and unisex fits; some brands fit better than others.
 Head shape varies greatly from person to person.
-If you buy a helmet and it doesn’t fit perfectly, feel comfortable, and provide protection to the top, back, front, and sides of the head, then it’s not the right helmet for you!
+If you buy a helmet that doesn’t fit perfectly, feel comfortable, and provide protection to the head's top, back, front, and sides, then it’s not the right helmet for you!
 Your helmet should sit nice and low on the head, and shouldn’t be easy to move back and forth.

-Most ski and snowboard helmets come in size ranges due to their adjustability, and are generally designed to be worn on a bare head without a beanie.
+Due to their adjustability, most ski and snowboard helmets come in size ranges and are generally designed to be worn on a bare head without a beanie.
 Some riders opt to remove the liner or wear a skate or bike helmet without a winter lining to accommodate the use of a beanie.
-You should never size up in order to be able to wear a beanie under your helmet as this means your helmet is too big for your head and could move while you crash, diminishing its protection!
+You should never size up to be able to wear a beanie under your helmet as this means your helmet is too big for your head and could move while you crash, diminishing its protection!

 While nearly every helmet will measure up to common safety standards (which we list below), but some have extra features that mean more protection on the mountain.

-MIPS is the most famous of the ‘safety features’ and is now present in helmets right across the world, for all sorts of sports.
-From snowboarding to skateboarding, to downhill biking, to skydiving!
+MIPS is the most famous of the ‘safety features’ and is now in helmets worldwide for all sorts of sports.
+From snowboarding to skateboarding to downhill biking to skydiving!
 MIPS standard for Multi-directional Impact Protection System.
-Inside the helmet, there’s a specific layer that is designed to ‘break’ on impact, allowing the shell of the helmet to move slightly in the direction of the impact.
+Inside the helmet, there’s a specific layer designed to ‘break’ on impact, allowing the helmet's shell to move slightly in the direction of the impact.

 This ability for the shell to move means your head doesn’t have to.
-It vastly reduces the sudden directional force on the brain during non-direct impacts (so anything hitting the helmet at an angle) and is hailed as a huge leap forward in safety technology.
+It vastly reduces the sudden directional force on the brain during non-direct impacts (anything hitting the helmet at an angle).
+It is hailed as a huge leap forward in safety technology.
 It was even designed by a neurosurgeon called Hans von Holst, so you know it’s good!